carolynw25/XYZGator/Sprint4.md

 - Added functionality to receive and store the score for the animal game, and then store the highest score
 - Finished implementing functionality to update user information separately (email, username, first name, last name, and password)
 ## Together
-- Connected Frontend and Backend for User Signup (Now have a working login and signup)
+- Connected Frontend and Backend for forget password fuctionality, sending user game scores back and forth and updating personal user data
 - Fixed and connected Frontend and Backend for all games and for updating user information

 # Frontend unit tests